Gleb Kotelnikov: Career

 Kotelnikov continued to be an important figure in the development of parachutes and parachuting in the Soviet Union.
 In 1924 Kotelnikov for the first time applied the soft packing of parachute instead of a hard casing.
 He produced some of the earliest cargo parachutes, and was a contemporary to the start of the parachuting sport in Russia in 1930 and the creation of the Soviet Airborne Troops the same year (the first paratrooping force in history).
 In his late years, Kotelnikov wrote a book about the invention and subsequent development of parachutes.

 Personal life, demise and legacy

-In addition to his creative endeavors, Kotelnikov was involved in public service, giving lectures on the advancement of rescue gear, teaching novice pilots, and lending his knowledge to aviation groups.
-Due to his age and blindness he retired in 1926 at the age of fifty-five to concentrate on creating new models, and he kindly gave the Soviet government all of his aircraft rescue technologies.
+According Oboznik Media, Kotelnikov headed the experimental design in the parachute section of the Leningrad Aeroclub while also giving lectures at places like military units and workers' clubs.
+He retired in 1926 at the age of fifty-four to concentrate on creating new models, and he kindly gave the Soviet government all of his aircraft rescue technologies.
 Kotelnikov received the Order of the Red Star in appreciation of his services.
+By 1938, he published a book titled "The History of an Invention".

-After World War II broke out, Kotelnikov was in the beleaguered city of Leningrad.
-The gifted innovator died on November 22, 1944, in the Russian capital.
+In 1941, Kotelnikov was evacuated from the city of Leningrad, weakened by hunger, and nearly blind.
+The Russian innovator died on November 22, 1944, in the Russian capital.
 His grave at Novodevichy Cemetery in Moscow became a place of pilgrimage for Russian paratroopers.

-The village Saalisi, where he first tested his parachute, was renamed Kotelnikovo in his honor.
+The village Salizi, where he first tested his parachute, was renamed Kotelnikovo in his honor.